emmanueltouzery/ng-typeview/README.md

 registered as angular directives and filters, which cooperate with the matching controller(s) which are written in javascript.

-It is possible to use `typescript` instead of javascript; in that case you get type-checking for the controllers and the remaining client-side code, but still no type-checking for the views, which are exercised only at runtime.
+It is possible to use `typescript` instead of javascript for angular applications;
+in that case you get type-checking for the controllers and the remaining client-side code, but still no type-checking for the views, which are exercised only at runtime.

 ng-typeview allows to extract the code from the views in new 'viewtest' typescript files, which can then get type-checked against the controllers.